googlefonts/colr-gradients-spec/colr-gradients-spec.md

 Note that, because the rendering algorithm progresses ω in a particular direction, from positive to negative, and because pixels are not re-painted as ω progresses, which circle is considered circle 0 and which is circle 1 makes a difference in the appearance.
-In the following figure, two gradients are shown with the circles swapped (and order of stops reversed).
+In the following figure, two gradients are shown with the start and end circles swapped.
+In the top gradient, circle 0 is the small circle, on the left; in the bottom gradient, circle 0 is the large circle, on the right.
+(The order of stops are reversed so that, in both gradients, red is at the left end and blue at the right end.)

 ![Radial gradients with start and end circles swapped](images/radial_gradients_direction.png)